-In connection with the Annual Report on Form 10-K of Active Power, Inc. (the "Company") for the period ending December 31, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, David S. Gino, Vice President, Chief Operating Officer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. ss.
-1350, as adopted pursuant to ss.
-906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:
+The undersigned officers of Active Power, Inc., a Delaware corporation (the "Company"), do hereby certify pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to their knowledge:

-- (1) The Report fully complies with the requirements of Section 13a or 15d, as applicable, of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. the Annual Report on Form 10-K/A of the Company for the year ended December 31, 2004, as filed with the Securities and Exchange Commission (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.